 Consult an attorney for legal direction.
-We are available and can be reached by phone at 256-617-7115 or by email at email@example.com.
+Our team here in Huntsville offers bankruptcy filing information and guidance to those who need it.
+We are available and can be reached by phone at 256-617-7115 or by email at [email protected].
 If your attorney suggests you need to file bankruptcy, stop using your credit cards.
 DO NOT transfer any assets to anyone.
 Do not try to “borrow from Peter to pay Paul” – that eventually leads you to the situation where they are both broke and both want to come after you.

 What is bankruptcy?

 Bankruptcy is relief provided by the federal government that allows people and businesses to get a fresh start financially.
 Bankruptcy provided for the discharge of unsecured debts and the restructuring of secured debts.
 Bankruptcy stops collection procedures such as garnishments, foreclosures, repossessions, tax forfeitures, lawsuits, judgments, and any other collection activities.
 If you want more bankruptcy filing information than our FAQ provides please contact our Huntsville attorney’s office.

 Do I have to stop using ALL credit cards?

 There are some cases that you may be able to keep some credit cards, but only if the creditor agrees.